๐ŸปCalifornia History

 California Coastal Act

-• Created the California Coastal Commission in 1976 to regulate development within the coastal zone, typically extending 1,000 yards inland
+The California Coastal Act of 1976 created the California Coastal Commission to regulate development within the coastal zone, typically extending 1,000 yards inland from the shore.

-• Balances development pressure with habitat protection, particularly for sensitive ecosystems like wetlands and bluffs
+• Balances development pressure with habitat protection, particularly for sensitive ecosystems like wetlands and coastal bluffs

-Compare: CEQA vs. Coastal Act—both require environmental review before development, but CEQA applies statewide to all project types while the Coastal Act focuses specifically on the coastal zone.
-CEQA is procedural (review and disclose), while the Coastal Act grants the Commission direct permitting authority.
+Compare: CEQA vs. Coastal Act: both require environmental review before development, but CEQA applies statewide to all project types while the Coastal Act focuses specifically on the coastal zone.
+CEQA is procedural (review and disclose), while the Coastal Act grants the Commission direct permitting authority to approve or deny projects.

 Water Resource Management